-Spaying or neutering your pet helps improve his or her health, reduces the likelihood of certain types of diseases and behavior problems, and decreases the number of homeless cats and kittens.
-For more information, please see our article about spay/neuter .
+Spaying or neutering your pet helps improve their health, reduces the likelihood of certain types of diseases and behavior problems, and decreases the number of homeless cats and kittens.

 What is the difference between a feral cat and a stray cat?

-A feral cat is one who was born in the wild or has lived so long outside human care that he or she is not socialized to people.
-Feral cats may be completely independent of humans, but some ferals are partially socialized to people and can make good pets when trapped, neutered and returned to their habitat (TNR program).
-A stray cat is one who has been away from human contact for a period of time, but is social to people.
-Stray cats may have escaped from their home, been lost or abandoned and not yet made contact with humans again.
+A feral cat is one who was born in the wild or has lived so long outside human care that they are not socialized to people.
+Feral cats may be completely independent of humans, but some are partially socialized and can make good pets when trapped, neutered, and returned to their habitat (TNR program).
+A stray cat is one who has been away from human contact for a period of time but is social with people.
+Stray cats may have escaped from their home, been lost or abandoned, and not yet made contact with humans again.

 I’ve heard that it’s bad to declaw a cat – is this true?

 Yes.
 Declawing (also called onychectomy) is the amputation of the last bone of each toe.
 It is an extremely painful procedure that should never be done as a convenience to the owner.
-Declawing drastically alters a cat’s gait, and puts them at risk for chronic pain or arthritis; it also increases their susceptibility to abscesses, tumors, skin infections and back pain.
+Declawing drastically alters cats’ gait and puts them at risk for chronic pain or arthritis.
+It also increases their susceptibility to abscesses, tumors, skin infections, and back pain.

 Most importantly, cats need their claws.
-They use them to stretch, mark territory with scent glands in their paws, and for defense.
-A declawed cat often resorts to biting, which can lead to the cat being surrendered to a shelter or euthanized.
+They use them to stretch, mark territory with scent glands in their paws and for defense.
+A declawed cat often resorts to biting, leading to the cat being surrendered to a shelter or euthanized.

 Fortunately, many alternatives are available that give owners all of the benefits of declawing – without surgery!
 Soft vinyl nail caps can be glued on a cat’s nails to prevent them from causing damage.